Login with your Reed credentials to view all events.

 Renowned calligrapher Brody Neuenschwander discusses his work in ink and other diverse media.
 Free and open to the public.
-Preceded by a reception at 6:00 p.m. in Vollum lounge.
+The 7:15 p.m. talk in the Eliot Hall chapel is preceded by a reception at 6:00 p.m. in Vollum lounge.

 In honor of the Portland Society for Calligraphy’s 50th anniversary, Neuenschwander lectures at Reed through a special collaboration between the Portland Society for Calligraphy and the Calligraphy Initiative in Honor of Lloyd J. Reynolds, a program of the Cooley Gallery, Reed College.